microsoft/CDM/README.md

 * Introduce new mandatory attributes on previously published entities, or change an optional attribute to be mandatory
 * Rename previously published attributes or entities
-* Remove previously defined attributes
+* Remove previously published attributes

 # Contributing